 How to stop a toothache from a broken tooth

 Painkillers might help with the pain but you can make an emergency dental appointment if you need stronger pain relief.
-It’s important to get the tooth repaired or treated ASAP, even if the pain subsides.
+It's important to get a broken tooth repaired or treated ASAP, even if the pain subsides.
 Avoid eating on that tooth in the meantime, since this will increase tooth nerve pain and may cause further damage.
 The deeper a crack goes, the less likely the tooth can be rescued.